vidh2000/MSci_Schwarzschild_Causets/README.md

 Also, if you lack the mutex C++ module, which is possible on Windows, it is advisable to comment out lines 409-412 in boost/math/special_functions/detail/polygamma.hpp.

+Finally, plotting in Python makes use of scipy, numpy and matploltib.pyplot.

 ## Testing

 Most of the implemented code has been tested.
 The test files are in scripts_cpp/tests and scripts_py.
 Their name contains the string 'test'.
 It is specified whether functions have been tested.

 ## Example Results

-The following is a plot of a 150-events Causet embedded in a cubic region of a 2D Schwarzschild spacetime, in EF-t^* coordinates.
+The following is a plot of a 100-events Causet embedded in a cubic region of a 2D Schwarzschild spacetime, in EF-t^* coordinates.
 Light cones on the manifold of three points are also explicitly shown.
 ![Example plot for a sprinkle in 2D Schwarzschild spacetime](figures/Schwarzschild/N100_2D_r=4.png)

 Then, the main results of our work: the distribution of n-lambda molecules across the horizon of a 3+1D Schwarzschild black hole.
 We studied up to 750k-elements causet and we saw the number of lambdas scales proportional with area, and the distribution of the n-lambdas follows an exponential fall (like thermodynamic molecules).